Aimee J. Allbritton, Ph.D.

 Grimley has also worked for several leading organizations such as National Can, American National Can, Reynolds Metals and Ball Corporation in various operational leadership roles.
 He was also a principal owner of Bev-Pak Inc., a beverage can manufacturer.

-A former member of the Museum of Science and Industry Board of Trustees, Grimley is currently a board member of Big Shoulders Fund, leads sponsorship of Naperville Responds For Our Veterans, and supports the United Way Worldwide.
+A former member of the Museum of Science and Industry Board of Trustees, Grimley is currently a board member of Big Shoulders of Chicago, leads sponsorship of Naperville Responds For Our Veterans, and supports the United Way Worldwide.

 Grimley earned an undergraduate degree at the University of Iowa and a Master of Business Administration at Benedictine University.
 He was honored with the Distinguished Alumni Award from Benedictine in 2014.